 If you do not belong to any of the above categories, but you still want social security in Hungary, you can make a separate agreement with the authorities.
 In this case, the monthly fee will be 50% of the current gross minimum wage (HUF 83,700, ca. EUR 230).
 For minors (children under 18) and full-time students the fee is 30% of the current gross minimum wage (HUF 50,220, ca. EUR 140).

 However, with this option, you are eligible only for emergency care over the first two years.
 If you want to benefit from other services, you must pay for two years of service at the time of signing the contract.

 Accordingly, you might be better off choosing a private health insurance until you become eligible for a cheaper solution of registering for social security.

-This option is most relevant for family members of resident permit holders who got Hungarian residency through family unification; namely, for the spouse if they are not employed, and to the minor children if they are not attending any institution of formal education (which in Hungary includes not only school, college, and university, but also kindergarten and nursery school).
+This option is most relevant for family members of resident permit holders who got Hungarian residency through family unification but do not yet have an address card; namely, for the spouse if they are not employed, and to the minor children.

 Whichever process fits you most, our team would be happy to assist you.
 If you have not found a category above that fits your situation (e.g. if you are retired, since in that case there are other factors to consider), feel free to contact us and we will help you find out what is the best for you.